axieuser12/rag/README.md

 - 💬 Discussions: Use GitHub Discussions
 - 🔒 Security: Report security issues privately
 - 📖 Documentation: Check the README and code comments
-- 🧠 Neural Processing: See setup_advanced_models.py for configuration
+- 🚀 Centralized Engine: See embedding_test.py for examples

 ---